Luscious and delicious sun-dried tomato swirl cheesecake with a roasted tomato and strawberry balsamic vinegar sauce.

 Now that the cheesecake has chilled for a day, I can't wait to have another piece after dinner!
 What would others say about it?
 Husband thought it delicious, but he loves just about everything I cook.
 In the morning, I will be bringing a piece to my gym trainer, who is a foodie that has eaten and traveled the world over, I know he'll appreciate it!
 I'm looking forward to his reaction and comments!

 Darlings, what is the strangest dessert you've ever eaten?
 La Diva wants to hear all about it!
-Meanwhile, come on back here at the end of the month when the Creative Cooking Crew posts all of their luscious tomato entries!
+Here is THE LINK FOR THE Creative Cooking Crew posts all of their luscious tomato entries!
 Ciao for now, darlings!